 Outliers within trust-level results

-This report identifies those trusts whose patients experience care is better, or worse than expected when we compare the survey results across trusts.
+This report identifies those trusts where people’s experience of care was better, or worse than expected when we compared the survey results across trusts.

 Here, you can find the data that was published in the overall report for England and for each trust.